Under The Wing: How Tool embraced their vulnerability on 10,000 Days

 True to their ambition, the songs they produced were by turns stunning, surprising, exploratory and dizzying: 10,000 Days was a record that veered from the propulsive strains of Vicarious and Jambi to the beautiful quietude of Intension and the delicate opening of Right In Two.
 The Pot, meanwhile, was a song at once bewilderingly complex yet simultaneously anthemic enough to ensure that, some 13 years later, even Justin Bieber would be tweeting ecstatically about it.

-As if that wasn’t absorbing enough, closer Viginti Tres had fans hunched over their speakers pondering whether it was a missing audio stem from another song while the album boasted packaging housing 3D glasses to interact with Alex Grey’s mind-bending artwork.
+As if that wasn’t absorbing enough, closer Viginti Tres had fans hunched over their speakers pondering whether it was a missing audio stem from another song, while the album boasted packaging housing 3D glasses to interact with Alex Grey’s mind-bending artwork.
 Put another way: it would take a long, long time for all of this to sink in properly.

 Hence, the way in which 10,000 Days was initially greeted makes for interesting reading.
-Upon release, Kerrang! awarded it 5Ks, praising it as being “as substantial and challenging as only the greatest works of art can aspire to be”.
-Thirteen years later we can comfortably stand by that.
+Upon release, Kerrang! awarded it 5/5, praising it as being “as substantial and challenging as only the greatest works of art can aspire to be”.
+Fifteen years later, we can comfortably stand by that.
 Elsewhere, however, it was viewed by some as more of an artistic sidestep – albeit a brilliant one – rather than another huge stride.
 Applying the full benefit of 20/20 hindsight, then, let us now stress: anyone claiming 10,000 Days wasn’t a bold artistic leap forward is the owner of A Very Bad Take.

 This is, after all, an album that includes the hilarious, bed-shitting account of an extraterrestrial encounter, Rosetta Stoned.
 Behind the humour, however, there was much to admire.
 If we’re talking artistic progress, it should never be taken for granted what this song actually required from a technical standpoint: namely Maynard ripping through a tongue-knotting 650-word narrative/rampage.
 Whether delivered in the studio or onstage – and it was the opening of Tool’s 2006 Download headline set – it is breathtaking in more ways than one.

 Still, when it comes to the real artistic breakthrough, you have to turn to 10,000 Days’ elegiac, dual-headed odyssey Wings For Marie (Pt 1) and 10,000 Days (Wings Pt 2).
-Tool has recorded songs with a shared connective tissue before (Lateralus’ Parabol and Parabola), and extremely long songs (Ænima’s Third Eye clocking in at 13 minutes, 51 seconds), too.
-Yet there was nothing quite as adventurous as 10,000 Days’ 17 minute, 25 second centerpiece.
+Tool had recorded songs with a shared connective tissue before (Lateralus’ Parabol and Parabola), and extremely long songs (Ænima’s Third Eye clocking in at 13 minutes, 51 seconds), too.
+Yet there was nothing quite as adventurous as 10,000 Days’ 17 minute, 25 second centrepiece.

 At the time of its release, Tool largely remained reticent during the album campaign, but it is widely recognised that the album’s title was a reference to both Saturn’s orbital period, which is approximately 27 years, and Maynard James Keenan’s mother, Judith Marie.
 More specifically, it represented the time that passed between her suffering a debilitating stroke and her death.